Introducing pandas

 Why use pandas?

-The Python Data Analysis Library, or pandas, is a Python library used to work with dataframes.
-A dataframe is a representation of tabular data very similar to a spreadsheet, consisting of rows (representing records) and columns (representing fields or variables).
-It is a very common format for representing scientific data and is likely to be very familiar to anyone taking this course.
+The Python Data Analysis Library, or pandas, is a Python package used to work with dataframes.
+A dataframe is a representation of tabular data similar to a well-organized spreadsheet, consisting of rows (representing records) and columns (representing fields or variables).
+Tables are a very common format for representing scientific data and should be very familiar to anyone taking this course.

-pandas offers the same advantages as any well-written library: It creates a common codebase for working on a single task, in this case, analyzing data.
+Pandas offers the same advantages as any well-written package: It creates a common codebase for working on a single task, in this case, analyzing data.
 Some benefits of this approach include:

 Importing data using pandas